DanielWinning/php-environment/README.md

 ## Limitations

-Currently, in addition to needing to update the `docker/.env` file with the path to your project, each project will use the same ports - this means that you won't be able to run two environments at once *unless* you update the ports
+Currently, in addition to needing to update the `docker/.env` file with the path to your project, each project will use the same ports - this means that you won't be able to run two environments at once *unless* you update the ports set in `docker/docker-compose.yaml`, `docker/nginx/Dockerfile`, `docker/nginx/conf.d/default.conf` which is obviously less than ideal.

+The simplest solution currently is to ensure that only 1 container is running at a time.
+Commands will be added in a future release to help make this process easier.